vdclab/vdclab-wiki/LeBIBI-QBPP.md

 >Additional Feature: MUBII Detection of mutations toward resistance in Mycobacterium tuberculosis from a sequence (Sanger or Sanger-like)
 {.is-info}

+## User Note
+>Platforms BLAST does not select sequences on a phylogenetic basis => some sequences that are not phylogenetically close to the query may pollute the result, be cautious
 ## Website

 - [LeBIBI - QBPP *Main page*](https://umr5558-bibiserv.univ-lyon1.fr/lebibi/lebibi.cgi)